 Email Marketing

-5 Email Marketing Tips to Bring You More Subscribers
+5 Email Lead Generation Tips for More Subscribers

 placeholder

 What is a customer journey?
-To put it a few words, customer journey (or customer experience) is a result of the interaction between a customer and a company.
-Customer journey is built on the long-term relationship and includes a customer’s experience using company’s products and company’s ability to fit the needs of a customer.
+In a few words, the customer journey (or customer experience) is a result of the interaction between a customer and a company.
+A customer journey is built on the basis of a long-term relationship and includes a customer’s experience using the company’s products and the company’s ability to fit the needs of a customer.

 Image credit: Vendasta

-On the infographic above you can see five essential stages of modern customer journey and tools, with the help of which these stages are usually implemented.
-If you incorporate the initial four stages wisely, customers will share their positive experience and become loyal brand followers.
+From the infographic above, there are five essential stages of the modern customer journey.
+If you incorporate the initial four stages wisely, customers will share their positive experiences and become loyal brand followers.

-It’s not about how much information you put into your email, it’s about its originality and creative thoughts.
+Newsflash!
+A good email is not about how much information you put in it but about originality and creativity.

-In the 21st century, it’s hard to impress anyone, and even more effort is needed to impress potential subscribers.
-That’s why more and more companies opt for interactive emails.
+It’s already hard to impress people, so even more effort is needed to impress potential subscribers.
+That’s why more and more companies are opting for interactive emails.

 Image credit: Brit+Co

-Take a look at an email by the company Brit+Co.
-This is a perfect example of an interactive email, which not only has a clear offer to the subscribers but also is coordinated with the style of the company.
+Take a look at this email by Brit+Co.
+This is a perfect example of an interactive email, which not only has a clear offer to the subscribers but is also coordinated with the company’s style.

-If a marketing email contains too many animated features and call-to-action buttons, there’s a chance that it will hardly open on a smartphone.
+It is important to remember that if a marketing email contains too many animated features and call-to-action buttons, it might hardly open on a smartphone.

 To avoid that:

-*Make sure that your email is not too long.
+• Make sure your email is not too long.

-If you have a solid army of loyal subscribers, it’s time they shared their positive experience with other people.
-When sending an email, encourage your subscribers to share the message with their friends or relatives and offer them something in return.
+If you have a solid army of loyal subscribers, encourage them to share the message with their friends or relatives and offer them something in return.
+This is the simplest email lead-generation tip because everyone wins.
+Your customer gets a gift, and you get a new subscriber.

 Image credit: ModCloth

-While encouraging your subscribers to spread a good word about your company is always a good idea, there’s also a way how you can do it even better.
-If you want to be really successful with this method, send these emails primarily to those who’ve already bought your products or used your services.
+While encouraging your subscribers to spread the good word about your company is always a good idea, there’s a way to do it even better than everyone else.
+If you want to be really successful with this method, send this kind of email only to qualified subscribers. i.e., subscribers who’ve already bought your products or used your services.
 This is a highly-targeted tactic, which works every time.

 Hundreds of people browse your website every day in search of content and information.
 They might not be your subscribers and might have never used your products or services.
 But if they do like your content, why not turn them into your loyal subscribers?